2–5 Jul 2024

 Primary authors

-Prof. Giulia Di Nunno (Department of Mathematics, University of Oslo, Norway) Prof. Jasmina Đorđević (Department of Mathematics, Faculty of Natural Sciences and Mathematics, University of Niš, Serbia) Dr Nenad Šuvak (School of Applied Mathematics and Informatics, University of Osijek, Croatia)
+Prof. Giulia Di Nunno (Department of Mathematics, University of Oslo, Norway) Prof. Jasmina Đorđević (Department of Mathematics, Faculty of Natural Sciences and Mathematics, University of Niš, Serbia) Nenad Šuvak (School of Applied Mathematics and Informatics, University of Osijek, Croatia)

 Presentation materials